 All of the employment agreements above provide for: (i) a base salary, to be reviewed annually, which the Board and/or the Compensation Committee may adjust at its discretion; (ii) eligibility for an annual equity award under the Company's 2023 Plan; and (iii) an annual cash incentive opportunity to be based upon individual and/or Company performance criteria that the Board and/or the Compensation Committee establishes for each fiscal year, with a target annual cash incentive expressed as a percentage of base salary.
 Messrs.
-Ferguson, Russel, and Schlom are each subject to covenants prohibiting: (i) during or after employment, the disclosure of confidential information; (ii) during employment and the twelve (12)-month period thereafter, competition, solicitation of customers or employees, interference with business relationships, purchase of Company shares during a blackout period except as permitted by the Board or through the Company's employee stock purchase plan, disparagement of the Company, or entering into a transaction with the Company; and (iii) ownership of any intellectual property or property conceived or developed during his employment or the 6-month period thereafter, (the "Employment Agreement Terms and Conditions.")
+Ferguson, Russell, and Schlom are each subject to covenants prohibiting: (i) during or after employment, the disclosure of confidential information; (ii) during employment and the twelve (12) month period thereafter, competition, solicitation of customers or employees, interference with business relationships, , disparagement of the Company, or entering into a transaction with the Company; and (iii) ownership of any intellectual property or property conceived or developed during his employment or the 6-month period thereafter, (the "Employment Agreement Terms and Conditions.")

-Ms. Mackey and Mr. Stovall do not have employment agreements with the Company.
 All of our NEOs will receive certain severance payments and benefits following a termination of employment under various circumstances pursuant to the terms set forth in the Company's Executive Officer Severance Plan, as more fully described below in the sections titled "Executive Officer Severance Plan" and "Potential Payments upon Termination or Change in Control."

-Fiscal Year 2024 Executive Compensation Components
+Fiscal Year 2025 Executive Compensation Components